hannahdesmond/mastery-curriculum/chapter3/README.md

 -0.41
 ```

-Floats have a very specific purpose in programs: to do very fine calculations usually involving division, and as such they're rarely-used (as [Chris Pine points out](https://pine.fm/LearnToProgram/chap_01.html), who wants to look at 7.4 emails, or browse 1.8 webpages, or listen to 5.24 of their favorite songs?).
+Floats have a very specific purpose in programs: to do very fine calculations usually involving division, and as such they're rarely used (as Chris Pine points out, who wants to look at 7.4 emails, or browse 1.8 webpages, or listen to 5.24 of their favourite songs?).
 But we need floats now!

 #### Asking integers to return floats